ewolff/service-mesh-primer/manuscript/02-Why-Service-Meshes.md

   around and it is therefore easy to roll back.
 Advanced routing supports this process by splitting the traffic between the two versions.
-This might be done randomly or according to specific segments like device or region.
+This might be done randomly or according to specific segments like devices or geo regions.

 * Another way to mitigate the risk of a deployment is *mirroring*.
 In that case the new and the old version of a microservice run in